 Application for Today

-When I have had conversations about this topic with fellow Christians, I believe the crux of the issue is the assumption that homosexuality or same-sex activities are a sin, and believers are required to repent and turn away from sins or sinful desires.
-A person who continues being same-sex oriented is told they are making themselves lord of their own life instead of obeying God's commands.
-Conservative Christians believe it is loving to tell the homosexual to repent, to go and sin no more, to be perfect, as your heavenly father is perfect, and to act as if they are heterosexual.
+When I have had conversations about this topic with fellow Christians, I believe the crux of the issue is the assumption that same-sex orientation, attraction, or activities are a sin and believers are required to repent and turn away from sins or sinful desires.
+A person who continues being same-sex-oriented is told they are making themselves lord of their own life instead of obeying God's commands.
+Conservative Christians believe it is loving to tell homosexuals to repent, to go and sin no more, to be perfect (equated with heterosexuality), and to act as if they are heterosexual.
 Otherwise, they are condemned to celibacy.

 What if homosexuality is not a sin?
 Perhaps instead of judging a minority, the Bible condemns the majority.
 Perhaps Paul's condemnation is directed at adultery and exploitation.
 Perhaps the Bible condemns both heterosexuals and homosexuals who are promiscuous, sexually abusive, or involved in child prostitution, child abuse, or pornography.
 What if the Bible exhorts both homosexuals and heterosexuals to be faithful?